zverok/the_schema_is/README.md

 # The schema is ...

-`the-schema-is` is a model schema annotation DSL in ActiveSupport.
+`the_schema_is` is a model schema annotation DSL in ActiveSupport.

 ### Why annotate?

 An important part of class' public interface is **what attributes objects of this class have**.
-In ActiveRecord, attributes are inferred from DB columns, and only can be seen in `db/schema.rb`, which is unfortunate.
+In ActiveRecord, attributes are inferred from DB columns and only can be seen in `db/schema.rb`, which is unfortunate.

 We believe it _should_ be part _immediately available_ information of class definition.
 "It is drawn automatically from DB" is kinda clever, but it _does not_ helps to read the code.
-"Auto-deduction from DB" could be used to compare actual table content's to definition in Ruby, but **not** to skip the definition.
+"Auto-deduction from DB" could be used to compare actual table content's to the definition in Ruby but **not** to skip the definition.

 > Fun fact: most of other languages' ORM have chosen "explictly list attributes in the model" approach, for some reason!
 For example, Python's [Django](https://docs.djangoproject.com/en/3.0/topics/db/models/#quick-example), Elixir's [Ecto](https://hexdocs.pm/phoenix/ecto.html#the-schema), Go's [Beego](https://beego.me/docs/mvc/model/overview.md#quickstart) and [Gorm](https://gorm.io/docs/#Quick-Start), Rust's [Diesel](https://github.com/diesel-rs/diesel/blob/v1.3.0/examples/postgres/getting_started_step_1/src/models.rs), most of popular [NodeJS's options](https://www.codediesel.com/javascript/nodejs-mysql-orms/), and PHP's [Symphony](https://symfony.com/doc/current/doctrine.html#creating-an-entity-class) (but, to be honest, not [Laravel](https://laravel.com/docs/6.x/eloquent#eloquent-model-conventions)).

-### Well then, why not [annotate](https://github.com/ctran/annotate_models)?
+### Well then, why not [annotate](https://github.com/ctran/annotate_models) gem?

-Annotate gem provides very powerful and configurable CLI/rake task which allows to add to your model (and factory/route/spec) files comment looking like...
+Annotate gem provides a very powerful and configurable CLI/rake task which allows adding to your model (and factory/route/spec) files comment looking like...

 ```ruby
 # == Schema Information